 Vehicles can lose 60% of their original value within the first 5 years.
 If you finance the cost, you’ll sink even more money into it that you’ll never get back.

-Save up and pay cash for a gently used, slightly older model that’s been proven reliable.
-Paying cash for cars will minimize your investment in a depreciating asset and allow you to save money for other large purchases when you need them.
+Save up and pay cash for a gently used, slightly older model that’s reliable.
+Paying cash for cars will minimize your investment in a depreciating asset and allow you to save money for other major purchases when you need them.

 When you have just enough money to get buy, it’s hard to pay more for quality.
 I can’t tell you how many times I chose to buy cheap furniture, cheap shoes, and cheap bedding (among other cheap things) because I didn’t have the money to afford the good stuff.